SunenaB3504/FudgeMaster/FudgeMaster-Approach-Paper.md

 # FudgeMaster: Detailed Approach Paper (CBSE Accountancy Alignment)

+# Executive Summary
+FudgeMaster is a gamified, interactive web app for CBSE Class 11 and 12 Accountancy, designed to maximize exam readiness and conceptual mastery through adaptive feedback, mind map navigation, and engaging features.

 ## 1. Introduction
 FudgeMaster is an interactive, gamified web app designed for CBSE Class 11 and 12 Accountancy.
 It uses mind map navigation, voiceover, and chatbot features to make learning engaging and exam-focused.